quokka-astro/quokka/docs/parameters.rst

    * - plotfile_interval
      - Integer
      - The number of coarse timesteps between plotfile outputs.
+   * - plottime_interval
+     - Float
+     - The time interval (in simulated time) between plotfile outputs.
    * - projection_interval
      - Integer
      - The number of coarse timesteps between 2D projection outputs.
    * - statistics_interval
      - Integer
      - The number of coarse timesteps between statistics outputs.
+   * - checkpoint_interval
+     - Float
+     - The number of coarse timesteps between checkpoint outputs.
    * - checkpointtime_interval
      - Float
      - The time interval (in simulated time) between checkpoint outputs.
-   * - checkpoint_interval
-     - Float
-     - The number of coarse timesteps between checkpoint outputs.
    * - do_reflux
      - Integer
      - this turns on refluxing at coarse-fine boundaries (1) or turns it off (0).
-Except for debugging, this should always be on if AMR is used.
+Except for debugging, this should always be on when AMR is used.
    * - suppress_output
      - Integer
      - If set to 1, this disables output to stdout while the simulation is running.